 To implement the rotational scheme in urban areas, when a panel appears for the first time in any quarter with 25% of annual allocation, listing and selection of households will be done in all the selected FSUs in that panel.
 The first visit schedule will be canvassed in the selected households.
 The selected FSUs/households will be revisited in the subsequent three quarters as the panel will remain in the sample for four quarters.
-During the revisit, listing and selection of households will be revisited for canvassing revisit schedule.
+During the revisit, listing and selection of households will not be done afresh.
+Only the households selected during first visit will be revisited for canvassing revisit schedule.
 At the time of revisit if any sample household is not found, same may be treated as casualty and a substitute household need not be surveyed.
 If any sample household is found to have split, then, among the split households available in the FSU/Sub-block, the household where the head/senior most member of the erstwhile household is available will be covered.
 In the PLFS scheme, each selected household of urban FSUs only will be visited four times, one in each quarter.